|Birthname||Herschel, Friedrich Wilhelm|

 |Timezone||LMT m9e44 (is local mean time)|

-German musician and astronomer.
+German musician and astronomer who discovered the planet, Uranus.
 Raised in Germany, he emigrated to Britain in 1757 where he was joined by his sister Caroline in 1772.
 He worked as an organist at Octagon Chapel in Bath from 1766 with an annual salary of 400 lbs.

 William's astronomical work began in earnest in 1772.
 A musician with no formal scientific training, he built a 1.8-m reflecting telescope in 1774 and in 1781, he discovered Uranus.
 He attempted to name the body after George III who rewarded him with royal patronage.
 With a pension from the king, he was able to quit his job of conducting and devote his time to astronomy.
 William produced and sold huge quantities of fine telescopes.

 At this time, Caroline did not share her brother's passion for science.
 William trained her in mathematics, yet she was still a house maid, not yet his apprentice.
 In his continued studies, Herschel discovered the nature of nebulae and did pioneering work on the structure of the Universe.

 William married and had a son, John, who became a prominent English scientist.

 He died on 25 August 1822 in Slough, England.

 - parent->child relationship with Herschel, John (born 7 March 1792)

 - sibling relationship with Herschel, Caroline (born 16 March 1750)